KUTV: Early years

 KUTV began test broadcasts on September 11, 1954, and the station held a dedication event on September 25 ahead of the start of the fall television season the next day.
 The Carman–Wrathall group that had owned KUTA and half of KUTV gave options to the Kearns-Tribune Corporation and the Standard-Examiner Publishing Corporation, publisher of the Ogden Standard-Examiner, to buy their properties in 1955.
 The two newspaper firms as well as George C. Hatch and his wife acquired KUTV under these options in a deal announced in December 1955 and approved in March 1956.

 In its early years, KUTV was one of ABC's most successful affiliates; a Television Age study of the 1957–58 season found that KUTV had a sign-on-to-sign-off audience share of 41.8 percent, the second-highest of any ABC affiliate in the country.
-However, in May 1960, KUTV surprised observers by announcing it would switch network affiliations to NBC on October 2, leaving channel 4 (then KTVT) to pick up ABC.
-This puzzled some, who noted that ABC programming had been rating well on KUTV, but George C. Hatch noted that ABC provided no color programming at all, and the station was interested in expanding its color output and local news with NBC.
+However, in May 1960, KUTV surprised local television observers by announcing it would switch network affiliations to NBC on October 2, leaving channel 4 (then KTVT) to pick up ABC.
+The change came even though ABC programming had been rating well on KUTV, but George C. Hatch noted that ABC provided no color programming at all, and the station was interested in expanding its color output and local news with NBC.
 Also cited by sources was a desire by KUTV for a Mountain Time Zone feed of network programming.

 Hatch ownership

 In 1970, the Kearns-Tribune Corporation traded its 35-percent stake in KUTV and two downtown office buildings for 40 percent of its outstanding stock that had been held by two descendants of Thomas Kearns residing in California.
 The Hatch family and Standard Corporation bought them out shortly thereafter, making KUTV entirely Utah-owned.
 In the decade that followed, growth in the news operation prompted the Hatches to seek a new studio location.
 It acquired the former headquarters of TeleMation on 3600 West and began broadcasting from the site in March 1979.
 This area, unincorporated at the time, became part of West Valley City in 1980.

 KUTV played a key role for NBC in the distribution of programming to affiliates in other Mountain West states; all prime time shows for broadcast in Idaho and Montana went through KUTV's control room.
-In 1978, an error and a shortage of tape machines meant that viewers of KTVB in Boise, Idaho, inadvertently received a censored version of part of the three-part TV movie Loose Change that KUTV had edited for air in the Salt Lake City market.
+In 1978, KUTV censored part of the miniseries Loose Change for air in the Salt Lake City market.
+An error and a shortage of video tape machines meant that viewers of KTVB in Boise, Idaho, inadvertently received the edited version.
 Management of the Boise station criticized KUTV for having "dictated" the alteration to the program.